-One really cute and functional way to make a basket is by using something that is needed, such as rain boots like I Heart Arts & Crafts made an Easter bonnet, an umbrella, a laundry basket, a toy shopping cart, wagon, toy dump truck, etc.
+One really cute and functional way to make a basket is by using something that is needed, such as rain boots like I Heart Arts & Crafts made.
+Other ideas are an Easter bonnet, an umbrella, a laundry basket, a toy shopping cart, a wagon, a toy dump truck, etc.

 Pinterest is full of cute and creative ideas for Easter baskets.
 Create a board and pin all the cute frugal Easter basket ideas you find and refer back to it year after year.
-Even if you don’t do exactly what someone else, it is sure to spark some ideas.
+Even if you don’t do exactly what someone else does, it is sure to spark some ideas.

 Having two girls that love unicorns I am going to attempt to make this basket from The Keeper of the

 The Easter Basket Stuffers that are easy on the Wallet